VAN LIFERS + VAN BUILDERS

 BATTERY BANK

 We chose to have 500amps of battery in our van mainly due to having our 12 volt Dometic AC.
 If you're not planning on having a 12 volt AC we suggest 300-400amps of battery to be sufficient for most people.
-These aren't the big named brand of batteries, but they work identical while saving your pocket some money.
+We recommend using LiTime products because they're high quality at a faction of the price.
+Use code "BeerRunBus" at checkout for a discount.

 SOLAR PANELS